SDG Open Hack! Singapore

 No prep work, coding/programming skillset required.
 Join and have fun!

-The shortlisted teams will be presented to the judges and the public during the Grand Finale and Awards Ceremony on 30 May 2022.
+Selected teams will get to present to our panel of judges at the Grand Finale and Awards Ceremony on 30 May 2022 evening.

 GLOBAL COLLABORATION IS KEY